One Rockwell East Tower

 One Rockwell East Tower is a condominium in Rockwell Center, Makati, Philippines.
-The building will be part of the One Rockwell building complex.
+The building is part of the One Rockwell complex.
 It is the smallest in the complex and it stands 165 m tall.

 Design

-The West Tower is notable for being the tallest in the complex, but the East Tower is notable for its "Z" shaped condo units.
+The West Tower is notable for being the tallest in the complex, but the East Tower is notable for its Z-shaped condo units.
 The building also appears as if it is three separate buildings.
 The tower's design was inspired by the shape of the Banaue Rice Terraces.
 It has a double-height floor-to-ceiling glass panel on one end to make the views more expansive.